San Diego Air & Space Museum: Theodore Gildred Rotunda

 In addition to the Apollo 9 Command Module Gumdrop, the main entrance to the museum contains examples of aircraft from local San Diego companies.
 It also features the different types of exhibits throughout the museum.
-This includes originals, like the Montgomery 1911 Evergreen glider, models, like the 1/2 scale model of the Northrop Grumman Global Hawk, flyable reproductions, like the Curtiss A-1 Triad amphibious aircraft, replicas, like the Ryan Airlines NYP (aka Spirit of St. Louis), and flight vehicles, like the Ryan Firebee and General Atomics MQ-1 Predator.
+This includes originals, like the Montgomery 1911 Evergreen glider, models, like the 1/2 scale model of the Northrop Grumman Global Hawk, flyable reproductions, like the Curtiss A-1 Triad amphibious aircraft, replicas, like the Ryan Airlines NYP (aka Spirit of St. Louis).

 Special exhibits

 In addition to the changing special exhibits at the front of the museum, there are several early aviation exhibits hanging from the ceiling.
 Visitors are encouraged to look up while making their way through the special exhibit.
 Guests who do not pay to see the special exhibit pass through the International Air & Space Hall of Fame hallway, where portraits of aviation pioneers are displayed.
 Also along this hallway are exhibits about Jacqueline "Jackie" Cochran and the Women Airforce Service Pilots.

 Hanging above this area are exhibits of the Leonardo da Vinci Ornithopter (mock-up), Cayley Glider (reproduction), Lilienthal Glider (reproduction), Chanute Glider (reproduction), 1901 Wright Glider (reproduction), 1902 Wright Glider (reproduction), Deperdussin 1911 Type Militaire, Beachey "Little Looper" (reproduction), and the Vin Fiz Flyer (reproduction).

+The San Diego Air and Space Museum is currently showcasing an interactive exhibition dedicated to Leonardo Da Vinci’s groundbreaking inventions.
+The display features some of his most notable creations, including various flying machines, a life-sized hang glider, and Da Vinci’s own notes detailing his inventive process.
+Running through January 4, 2026, at 2001 Pan America Plaza, the exhibition aims to shed light on the often-overlooked story of Da Vinci's attempt at flight in 1506.
+His inventions were remarkably ahead of their time, introducing concepts like “wing warping,” a technology later attributed to the Wright brothers.
+Da Vinci’s extensive knowledge and visionary ideas anticipated many modern advancements, such as drones, parachutes, and helicopters.

 The museum also has the California lunar sample displays.